GlobalAICommunity/global-ai-bootcamp-2025-generative-ai-in-azure/README.md

 * Explore the Azure AI services
 * Understand how language models work
 * Learn how to interact with large language models
-* Explore various types of models for different usecases
+* Explore various types of models for different use-cases

 ## Technology Used